Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 [Reference arrays in js are objects](https://stackoverflow.com/questions/30820611/why-doesnt-equality-check-work-with-arrays)

 #### Q39.
-What is the name of a function whose execution can be suspended and resumed at a later point?
 What type of function can have its execution suspended and then resumed at a later point?

 - [x] Generator function
 - [ ] Arrow function